 Bible scholars debate the actual meaning of the phrase “and the gates of hell shall not prevail against it.”
 One of the better interpretations to the meaning of this phrase is as follows.
 In ancient times, the cities were surrounded by walls with gates, and in battles the gates of these cities would usually be the first place their enemies assaulted.
 This was because the protection of the city was determined by the strength or power of its gates.

 As such, the “gates of hell” or “gates of Hades” means the power of Hades.
-The name “Hades” was originally the name of the god who presided over the realm of the dead and was oftentimes referred to as the “house of Hades.”
+The name “Hades” was originally the name of the god who presided over the realm of the dead and was often referred to as the “house of Hades.”
 It designated the place to which everyone who departs this life descends, regardless of their moral character.
 In the New Testament, Hades is the realm of the dead, and in this verse Hades or hell is represented as a mighty city with its gates representing its power.

 Jesus refers here to His impending death.
 Though He would be crucified and buried, He would rise from the dead and build His church.
-As such, Jesus is emphasizing the fact that the powers of death could not hold Him in.
+Jesus is emphasizing the fact that the powers of death could not hold Him in.
 Not only would the church be established in spite of the powers of Hades or hell, but the church would thrive in spite of these powers.
 The church will never fail, though generation after generation succumbs to the power of physical death, yet other generations will arise to perpetuate the church.
-And it will continue until it has filled its mission on earth as Jesus has commanded:
+And it will continue until it has fulfilled its mission on earth as Jesus has commanded:

 “All authority in heaven and on earth has been given to me.
 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
 And behold, I am with you always, to the end of the age” (Matthew 28:18–20).